 That seems pretty straightforward, but it’s actually more complicated than you might think.
 This is because Google won’t actually disclose exactly how its search algorithm weighs various search rankings.

 We do have clues and confirmed information pertaining to the factors Google takes into consideration, so we aren’t totally flying blind.
-Understanding which ranking factors to focus on can be tricky, which is why most people turn to an SEO company in times like these.
+In fact, a recent announcement by Google on May 28, 2020, indicated that there would be huge changes coming to its ranking system, with special attention paid to page usability and user experience.
+Other than the occasional public updates by Google, understanding which ranking factors to focus on can be tricky, which is why most people turn to an SEO company in times like these.

 With literally hundreds of possible ranking factors to consider, professional SEO services can illuminate some of the most important factors for your website in particular.

 Which Ranking Signals Does Google REALLY Care About?

 According to SEO guru Brian Dean at Backlinko, there are at least 200 factors that we believe Google takes into consideration when determining search ranking.
 Although there are statements issued by Google pertaining to some of these factors, they don’t come right out and explicitly say which of these factors carries the most weight.
 There is some informed guesswork involved.